Is MAC cruelty-free? Does MAC test on animals? Sadly, MAC is not cruelty-free.

 Are MAC products sold in China?
 Yes.

 Yes.
 MAC Products are sold in China.
 The brand is very open about this.
 Currently, China requires animal testing to occur on finished products in order to be sold there for cosmetics.
+Despite rumors, China has not phased this requirement out for cosmetics.

 Does MAC test on animals when required by law?
 Yes.
 MAC does test on animals when required by law.

 Yes.
 MAC does test on animals when required by law.
 While they may not be conducting animal testing themselves, they approve of and pay for any required by law animal testing to occur on their products.
-While it may not be MAC employees testing on animals, their products are tested on animals by employees of a third party group or government agency.
+While it may not be MAC employees testing on animals, their products are tested on animals by employees of a third-party group or government agency.
 This is animal testing that MAC has agreed to allow on their products.

 This also means that MAC is not cruelty-free.